vacp2p/rfc/content/docs/rfcs/38/README.md

 the proposal.

 Each node replies with their current opinion on the proposal.

+See [Interoperability section](#interoperability) for details on the (evolving) semantics and syntax of the "on the wire" representation of this query.

 When the query finishes, the node now initializes the following two
 values: